 Gold was the Metal of Choice for Braces Circa 1900

 Because gold is malleable, it stretches easily and was easy to shape into an orthodontic appliance.
-Consequently, patients had to see their orthodontist frequently for adjustments that kept treatment on track.
+Consequently, patients had to see their orthodontist frequently for adjustments that kept their orthodontics treatment on track.

 Teeth Move in Response to Pressure Over Time

 Some pressure is beneficial, however, some are harmful.
 Actions like thumb-sucking or swallowing in an abnormal way generate damaging pressure.
-Teeth can be pushed out of place and bone can be distorted.
-Orthodontists use appliances like braces or aligners – such as Invisalign® – to apply a constant, gentle pressure on teeth to guide them into their ideal positions.
+Gnashers can be pushed out of place and bone can be distorted.
+Orthodontics use appliances like braces or aligners – such as Invisalign® – to apply a constant, gentle pressure to guide them into their ideal positions.

 Teeth can Move Because Bone Breaks Down and Rebuilds

 Cells called “osteoclasts” break down bone.
 “Osteoblast” cells rebuild bone.
-The process is called “bone remodelling.”
-A balanced diet helps support bone remodelling, so don’t forget to feed your bones!
+The process is called “bone remodeling.”
+A balanced diet helps support bone remodeling, so don’t forget to feed your bones!

 Orthodontic Treatment is a Professional Service